LocationLinares, Maule Region, Chile

 Architect in ChargeJuan Paulo, Felipe Alarcón Carreño

 Design TeamJuan Paulo, Felipe Alarcón Carreño

-From the architect.
+Text description provided by the architects.
 The project fits in the reconstruction of a building belonging to Lycée Maria Auxiliadora, which was severely damaged by the earthquake of 27/F. This stood in the opposition corner of the Main Square of Linares, seventh region, in an important position within the city.

 The opportunity to rebuild on the same site allowed that along with the building was proposed to reorder an establishment that grew up without an apparent programmatic order according to age; Thus focused on the new building the entire administrative and curriculum, previously scattered program at the College, in addition to rooms of attention of parents and the main entrance to the College, thus replacing a precarious access and a few classrooms, a place with a more public condition under the logic of the place where it is inserted.

 On the other hand the building seeks, through the architecture, take a reading of the next iconic elements that could influence its resolution, where a rusty steel pediment facing the patina of the brick of the city's Cathedral, and on the opposite axis, a deciduous plant wall accompanied by the greenery of the Main Square.
 The intersection of both fronts forms access double height that houses an image of the Virgin becoming a sort of urban Grotto.